Sex differences in psychology: Definition

-Psychological sex differences refer to emotional, motivational, or cognitive differences between the sexes.
-Examples include greater male tendencies toward violence, or greater female empathy.

-The terms "sex differences" and "gender differences" are sometimes used interchangeably; they can refer to differences in male and female behaviors as either biological ("sex differences") or environmental/cultural ("gender differences").
-This distinction is often difficult to make, due to challenges in determining whether a difference is biological or environmental/cultural.
-It's important to note, however, that many individuals will use "sex" to refer to the biological and "gender" as a social construct.
+Psychological sex differences are emotional, motivational, or cognitive discrepancies between the sexes.
+Differences in behavior across sexes can be biological ("sex differences"), social ("gender differences"), or a mix of the two.
+The close alignment and mutual confounding between sex and gender in many individuals can make it difficult to distinguish between sex and gender differences in empirical studies.
+Thus, while the two terms are different, with "sex" referring to biological differences and "gender" to socially constructed ones, "sex differences" and "gender differences" are sometimes used interchangeably in psychosexual analysis.

-Gender is generally conceived as a set of characteristics or traits that are associated with a certain biological sex (male or female).
-The characteristics that generally define gender are referred to as masculine or feminine.
+Gender is generally conceived of as a set of characteristics associated with a particular biological sex (typically male or female).
+These traits are sometimes referred to as being masculine or feminine.
+The definition of such gender categories is often culturally dependent.
 In some cultures, gender is not always conceived as binary, or strictly linked to biological sex.
 As a result, in some cultures there are third, fourth, or "some" genders.